This article explains how System Administrators can enforce, manage, and disable 2-Factor Authentication (2FA) for all users within BestNotes.

-Enforced email verification and 2-Factor Authentication setup
+Enforcing and Managing 2-Factor Authentication

 • Prioritized Email Verification: When an "Enforce 2FA" policy is active with a future deadline, users with unverified emails will first be prompted with an "Email Verification Required" screen upon login.
 They will have a "Verify Later" bypass link available until the deadline passes.